TilliGold/COMP1_2014/COMP1_2014_Task1.md

 **Answer** the following questions:

 1. Which function is responsible for getting the name from the user? **GetPlayerName**
-2. How will you ensure that the user is asked for the name repeatedly?
+2. How will you ensure that the user is asked for the name repeatedly? **By using a while loop that continuously asks for the players name until one is entered.**
 3. What additional variable will you need and what will its datatype be?

 ###Pseudo-code
 Write the function identified above in pseudo-code with the improvements necessary to prevent the user leaving their name blank.

+``Input PlayerName
+while user has not entered name print "You must enter something for your name" input PlayerName
+Return PlayerName
+``

 ###Program code
 Use the pseudo-code created above to help you improve the actual program code.